HIV Treatment

 However, unlike HIV medicines in pill form, long-acting HIV medicines must be given at an appointment with a health care provider.
 Some research shows that long-acting HIV medicines could help people who struggle to take pills frequently, known as medication adherence.

-Medication adherence is critical to how effective HIV medicines are.
-Because long-acting HIV medicines can help overcome some barriers related to adherence, many additional long-acting medicines are currently being investigated for both treatment and prevention of HIV.
-The HIV Treatment Adherence fact sheet provides more information on factors that impact adherence.
+Medication adherence is critical for HIV medicines to be fully effective.
+Because long-acting HIV medicines can help overcome some barriers related to adherence, additional long-acting medicines are being investigated for HIV prevention and treatment.
+The HIV Treatment Adherence fact sheet provides more information on factors that may affect adherence.

 Although long-acting HIV medicines can be taken less frequently, sometimes other HIV medicines must still be taken every day.
 For instance, Sunlenca is only taken every six months, but is used to supplement other HIV medicines in your treatment regimen.